sholladay/hapi-doorkeeper/README.md

 Type: `string`

-A passphrase used for [Iron](https://github.com/hueniverse/iron) cookie encoding.
+A passphrase used to secure session cookies.
 Should be at least 32 characters long and occasionally rotated.
+See [Iron](https://github.com/hueniverse/iron) for more details.

 #### auth0Domain